2525 Correa Road, HIG 211

 Honolulu, HI 96822

-Michael Roberts is an associate professor in the Department of Economics and with UH Sea Grant at the University of Hawaiʻi at Manoa.
+Michael Roberts is a professor in the Department of Economics and with UH Sea Grant at the University of Hawaiʻi at Manoa.
 Before working at UH, he was first an assistant and then an associate professor at North Carolina State University, from Fall 2008 through Spring 2012.
 Before joining the faculty at NCSU, he worked for USDA’s Economic Research Service.

 His research is mainly empirical and focuses on the intersection of agricultural and environmental economics.
 He has published many reports and articles on the effects of US agricultural policies on production, land use, land values and the size of farms.
 Since leaving USDA, his research has focused increasingly on the potential effects of climate change on production, world commodity prices and price volatility of staple food grains, especially through increased exposure to extreme heat.
 He is also examining how much biofuel growth has contributed to rising world food prices and food price variability.